 AI adoption is accelerating across industries, but infrastructure readiness is not keeping pace.
 While organizations invest in models and applications, the performance of these systems depends heavily on underlying data center capabilities.

-Data center acceleration addresses this challenge by enabling high-performance computing environments optimized for AI workloads.
+Data center acceleration addresses this challenge by enabling faster setup, optimization, and scaling of AI-ready data center environments for AI workloads.

 According to McKinsey & Company, nearly 88 percent of organizations have adopted AI in at least one function, increasing demand for scalable infrastructure.
 This surge is placing significant pressure on existing data center architectures.